-If a language has already been worked on by other users, then there will be translations which have been submitted but not voted on.
+If a language has already been worked on by other users, then there will be translations that have been submitted but not voted on.
 For a translation to actually get into the app, it must be voted on by at least one other person.
-If there are multiple votes on a translation, then the translation with the most votes are used.
+If there are multiple votes on a translation, then the translation with the most votes is used.
 Here is an example of a string which you can vote on:

 If one of the translations is a more accurate one, you can vote for it as "All Good" or if it can be improved or is wrong, you can also vote for the translation in that regard.